-Projects which lose their project lead during the incubation or maturity phase are at risk of failing.
-Should this occur, the project's maintainer community should agree who would want to be/be able to be the new project lead and follow the election process as outlined in "Electing Maintainers".
+Projects which lose their project lead during the incubation phase, and do not have a working project leadership team, are at risk of failing.
+Should this occur, the project's maintainer or committer community should nominate a new project lead and follow the election process as outlined in elections.

-If a project lead leaves during the formation phase, without finding a successor we assume that the project does not have enough momentum and will not go ahead.
+If a project lead leaves during the formation phase, without finding a successor we assume that the project does not have enough momentum and will consider archiving the project.

 Incubation projects without Mentor

 Should an incubation project lose its mentor, the Xen Project community manager will support the project lead in finding a new mentor.

 Add specialisations to this section, as they surface.

 - v3.0 December 2016: Refactored document.
 Otherwise significant changes to decision making, in the following areas